MaiJi97/Leetcode/java/1863_SumOfAllSubsetXORTotals/README.md

 ## Method 1: DFS / Traverse through recursion - backtracking

-Similar as the subset problems, but instead of finding all possible subsets we only need the sum.
-So in this case we do not need to do the add and remove steps.
+Similar as the subset problems, but instead of finding all possible subsets we only need the sum and calling the method recursively will not be affected by the current visit.
+So in this case can just use a traditional DFS and do not need to do the add and remove steps.

 Time Complexity: O(2 ^ n)